 \subsection{Definition of the operational area}

-There are several approaches \cite{peng2015robust,utasi2013bayesian} that rely on manually annotated operational areas where evaluation is performed.
-An advantage of these areas is that camera calibration errors are limited and controlled.
+Some approaches \cite{peng2015robust,utasi2013bayesian} rely on manually annotated operational areas where evaluation is performed.
+An advantage of these \textit{ad hoc} areas is that the impact of camera calibration errors is limited and controlled.
 Besides, these areas are defined to maximize the overlapping between the field of view of the involved cameras.
 However, the manual annotation of these operational areas hinders the generalization of people detection approaches.
 Our previous work in this domain \cite{lopez2018automatic} resulted in an automatic method for the cooperative extraction of operational areas in scenarios recorded with multiple moving cameras: semantic evidences from different junctures, cameras, and points-of-view are spatio-temporally aligned on a common ground plane and are used to automatically define an operational area or \textit{Area of Interest} (\(\mathcal{AOI}\)).